jordan0day/pigpiox/README.md

 {:ok, pid} = Pigpiox.GPIO.watch(gpio)
 ```

-After setting up a watch on a GPIO pin, the calling process will receive messages of the format `{:gpio_leveL_change, gpio, level}` as its level change.
+After setting up a watch on a GPIO pin, the calling process will receive messages of the format `{:gpio_level_change, gpio, level}` as its level change.

 ## Waveforms